HarshDagar011/hello-world/README.md

-# hello-world
+# Hello, I'm Harsh!

-My first GitHub repository.
-A place to begin my journey in Computer Science, programming, and software development.
+I'm an aspiring Computer Science student from India.

+I'm currently learning:
+- Git & GitHub
+- Programming
+- Software Development

+This is my first GitHub repository, and I'm excited to keep learning and building projects.